 Ideas competitions typically don’t result in a built project either, but they can generate a lot of publicity and encourage out-of-the-box concepts.
 City officials or urban non-profits will sometimes use ideas competitions as a way to outsource brainstorming to the underemployed design world’s schizophrenic hive mind.

-Many of these competitions come with hefty money rewards, like the LafargeHolcim Award, which was won by a student project in 2014, and the Fuller Challenge, with comes with a $100,000 prize.
+Many of these competitions come with hefty money rewards.
 With the right mix of showmanship and visual seduction, a design idea can sometimes get legs of its own if it can excite the right people, but most of these competitions are conversation starters, not conclusions.

 Moreau Kusunoki’s winning design for the Guggenheim Helsinki competition; via Architizer

 Open building competitions offer the most tantalizing promise: that an undiscovered designer will be plucked from their corporate nine-to-five job and propelled into the starchitecture stratosphere, on their way to a Pritzker and canonization.
 The catch is that this rarely happens.
-It would be safe to say "never happens" if it weren't for the exceptions that prove the rule (see: Maya Lin).
-Open building competitions, like the Guggenheim Helsinki debacle, are often run by clients who have little to lose by awarding an unknown and inexperienced designer the project, which can also mean that the clients have little resources to see the project through.
+It would be safe to say “never happens” if it weren’t for the exceptions that prove the rule (see: Maya Lin).
+Open building competitions are often run by clients who have little to lose by awarding an unknown and inexperienced designer the project, which can also mean that the clients have little resources to see the project through.

 Closed or invited competitions more frequently result in an actual building, but that’s why it is so hard to get invited to them.
 Being able to actually build a building requires a lot more sophistication than laying out a rough floor plan and putting together some splashy renderings, and serious clients want to make sure that whoever wins their competition can see the project through.